 This 'nightmare letter' by Constantine Karbaliotis shows what a subject access request under the GDPR could look like.
-Lets dive into this nightmare:
+Let's dive into this nightmare employee demand letter:

 I am writing to you in your capacity as data protection officer for your company.
 I aman employee of yours, and in light of recent events, I am making this request for access to personal data pursuant to Article 15 of the General Data Protection Regulation.
 I am concerned that your company’s information practices may be putting my personal information at undue risk of exposure or in fact has breached its obligation to safeguard my personal information pursuant to <latest nasty cybersecurity event or thing in the news>.

 I am including a copy of documentation necessary to verify my identity.
 If you require further information, please contact me at my address above.

 I would like you to be aware at the outset, that I anticipate reply to my request within one month as required under Article 12, failing which I will be forwarding my inquiry with a letter of complaint to the <appropriate data protection authority>.

 1. Please confirm to me whether or not my personal data is being processed.
 If it is, please provide me with the categories of personal data you have about me in your files and databases.